-Marijuana: A Blunt Discussion on the Facts
+Cannabis: A Blunt Discussion on the Facts

 Want to make sure you understand the Oregon State and Corvallis laws on marijuana?
 Want to see just how many students on OSU's campus are using marijuana?
 Want to learn how marijuana affects your body and your studies?
 Then join us for this interactive presentation to get you in the know regarding marijuana.

-Recovery: Addressing Stigma and Making OSU a Recovery Supportive Home
+Addressing Stigma and Making OSU a Recovery Supportive Home

 This workshop will use clips from the documentary "The Anonymous People" to prompt a discussion about what it is like for someone who is in recovery from addiction to be a student on a university campus.
 Students will be encouraged to think about the stigma that is placed on those who face addiction or who are in recovery.
 Students will discuss the ways a typical campus can be a hostile environment to those facing addiction or who are in recovery, as well as explore the resources for addiction and recovery support on OSU’s campus and will be empowered to be an advocate for increasing this support.

-Sexual Violence Prevention: Blurred Lines
+Sexual Violence Prevention

-Recognize different types of sexual violence.
+Recognize incidents of harm related to sexual violence.